immuni-app/immuni-documentation/Technology Description.md

 - The TEKs generated by user’s Mobile Client in the previous 14 days
 - The user’s Province of Domicile
-- The Epidemiological Infos computed in the previous 14 days, if any
+- The Epidemiological Info computed in the previous 14 days, if any

 A Healthcare Operator will assist the user with this operation.
 The upload process can be summarised as follows: